yokoso-capstone/yokoso/README.md

 npm run test:unit:firestore
 ```

+Note that Firestore security rules unit tests must be ran with the Firebase emulator installed and running for Firestore.
+One quick way is to run `npx -y firebase-tools emulators:exec --only firestore "npm run test:unit:firestore"` which will install the emulator (if not already installed) and run the tests.
+See the [Firebase documentation](https://firebase.google.com/docs/firestore/security/test-rules-emulator) for more details.

 ## Preview

 Yōkoso is deployed to separate production and staging environments, based off the `main` and `develop` branches respectively.